Winifred Burkle: Powers and abilities

-Fred is a normal human woman with no supernatural abilities; however, her brilliant mathematical mind, immense knowledge of quantum physics and science, and a natural ability in designing inventions make her an important asset of Angel's team; Wesley once says, while addressing most of Angel's crew, "She's smarter than all of us put together".
+Fred is a normal human woman with no supernatural abilities; her brilliant mathematical mind, immense knowledge of quantum physics and science, and a natural ability in designing inventions make her an important asset of Angel's team; Wesley once says, while addressing most of Angel's crew, "She's smarter than all of us put together".
 Due to spending so many years in Pylea, she also has a limited knowledge of the Pylean language and culture.

 During this time, Fred also acquires some reasonably good fighting skills, mainly with weapons such as stakes, guns, swords, knives, etc. Later, when Jasmine takes over Los Angeles, she's forced to face down all of Los Angeles on her own, and it is shown that she is also able to hold her own unarmed, effortlessly taking out a few armed Jasminites, including one armed SWAT member.

-It's seen in Season Three that she likes plants, actually talking to them during her period of mild insanity.
+It's seen in season 3 that she likes plants, actually talking to them during her period of mild insanity.
 In the episode "Spin the Bottle," while she's under the effect of a magical spell, Fred is briefly fascinated with a fern.
 After undergoing the transformation to Illyria, she can talk to plants while at full power.

 Fred is also portrayed as an innocent, unassuming young woman, which often leads people to underestimate her.
 On many occasions, she has used this to her advantage, such as shocking Connor with a stun gun and knocking out a suspicious lab assistant at Wolfram & Hart or in the third season in "That Old Gang of Mine" when she tricks Gunn's old gang into thinking she was going to kill Angel.
 Also, she shows signs of great inner strength and an innate ability to survive on her own despite overwhelming circumstances.
-This is shown in Season Four as she attempts to flee from Jasmine's followers, and earlier with her experiences in Pylea.
+This is shown in season 4 as she attempts to flee from Jasmine's followers, and earlier with her experiences in Pylea.